UHDanke/gd_docs/triggers/collisions.md

 - The overhead of Collision trigger instances being active (stored in memory) is very small and doesn't significantly affect performance on modern devices
 - The main performance cost of Collision and Instant Collision triggers is spawning other triggers; Collision object checks are often the main reason for lag
 - Collisions are checked every tick regardless of whether any Collision trigger is active
+- Collisions are always active even if off-screen
 - Collisions are not checked if the objects are toggled off or more than 175 units apart (unless Extended Collision is used)

 Other bad attempts at optimization: